Norway says no plan to intervene in oil strike now

-OSLO, July 8 (Reuters) - Norway’s labour ministry had no immediate plans to intervene to stop an oil strike and a pending lockout, which threatens to shut down oil and gas production from Tuesday, a spokesman said.
+OSLO (Reuters) - Norway’s labor ministry had no immediate plans to intervene to stop an oil strike and a pending lockout, which threatens to shut down oil and gas production from Tuesday, a spokesman said.

 Negotiations between Norway’s offshore oil workers and employers over pay and pensions failed for a third time on Sunday, but the government has a right to intervene if vital national interests are affected.